 By conducting simulation-based training sessions, students in the lab develop and maintain knowledge, skills, and competencies such as communication skills, working with certain equipment, teamwork procedures, and so on.
 All this can happen without any risk of, for example, patient harm.

 Focus on patient safety and quality of care

-Sophie emphasized in her thesis defense that repeating team training sessions is of the utmost importance.
-They observed that both trainees and trainers benefit from video recording the training scenarios, since this provides the opportunity to evaluate medical skills and non-medical skills in a more objective manner.
+Results of the research conducted by Sophie Truijens and her team showed that repeating team training sessions is of the utmost importance.
+The research team observed that both trainees and trainers benefit from recording the training scenarios on video, since this provides the opportunity to evaluate medical skills and non-medical skills in a more objective manner.
 Additionally, the video recordings proved very illustrative for self-evaluation.

-Soon, Sophie will publish a guest blog on our website with full details about her study.
+Also read: the guest blog of Sophie Truijens with full details about her study.

 Truijens, S.E.M., Banga, F., Fransen, A., Pop, V., Runnard Heimel, van P. & Oei, G. (2016).
 The effect of multiprofessional simulation-based obstetric team training on patient-reported quality of care: a pilot study.
 Simulation in Healthcare 2015, 10, 210-216.

 Fransen, A.F.; van de Ven, J.; Schuit, E.; van Tetering, A.; Mol, B.W. & Oei, S.G.
 (2017).
 Simulation-based team training for multiprofessional obstetric care teams to improve patient outcome: A multicentre, cluster randomised controlled trial.
 BJOG,124, 641-650.

 Get the latest blog posts delivered to your inbox - every 15th of the month